Skip to main content

 As part of our validation effort, we conducted performance testing in coordination with Intel.
 This testing resulted in the sizing guidance outlined in the following table.

-Note: The sizing guidance presented above is based on performance validation and test results gathered by using Intel Xeon 6 processors with 96 cores.
-For customers with similar I/O tokens and model size requirements we recommend using servers with Xeon 6 processors with 96 or 128 cores.
+_Note: The sizing guidance presented above is based on performance validation and test results gathered by using Intel Xeon 6 processors with 96 cores.
+For customers with similar I/O tokens and model size requirements we recommend using servers with Xeon 6 processors with 96 cores.
+For further details on sizing guide, refer to Intel® AI for Enterprise RAG Sizing Guide

 Conclusion